i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 }
 ```

-### Create a behavior Instance, and pass your behaviors to the constructor
+### Create a behavior instance and pass your behaviors to the constructor

 ```
 const behavior = new Behavior(behaviorModules)